Construction Equipment & Rental

+Using rental equipment for construction projects provides many advantages to builders.
 Purchasing construction equipment often requires significant down payments, diverting large portions of capital from operating expenses.
 Additional expenses include insurance, taxes, licensing, interest on loans and storage costs.
-Equipment owners are also responsible for transport from job site to job site.
-On the other hand, rental companies can get equipment to new work sites quickly and efficiently, using computerized maintenance programs and GPS systems to keep tabs on location, status and service needs.
-Rental houses also upgrade their inventories on a regular basis, offering access to the newest and most advanced equipment.
-This makes it easier for customers to comply with changing EPA emissions standards, including Tier 4, which is the strictest requirement for off-highway diesel engines.
-If something goes wrong, rental companies have the tools and expertise to make it right.
-Mechanics are dispatched promptly to fix malfunctioning equipment on site or replacements are sent.
-Renting equipment can enable younger companies to better compete for larger contracts as well.
+Equipment owners are also responsible for transportation from job site to job site, whereas rental companies can deliver equipment to new work sites quickly and efficiently using computerized maintenance programs and GPS systems to keep tabs on location, status and service needs.
+Rental companies also upgrade their inventories on a regular basis, offering access to the newest and most advanced equipment.
+This makes it easier for rental customers to comply with changing EPA emissions standards, including Tier 4, which is the strictest requirement for off-highway diesel engines.
+In addition, if something goes wrong, rental companies have the tools and expertise to correct issues, with mechanics able to be dispatched promptly to fix malfunctioning equipment on site or to provide replacements.
+Renting equipment can also enable younger construction companies to better compete for larger contracts.

 Anticipated Public Roadway Projects to Drive Future Growth: Heavy equipment serves functions including earthmoving, finishing and material handling, and material transport.
 Global heavy construction equipment industry growth is directly connected to worldwide infrastructure development and related activities, as well as to worldwide mining operations of natural resources.
 Large global construction projects have helped bolster growth for construction equipment sales and for the rental market, as economies have continued to reopen.